slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"An eye for an eye will only make the whole world blind."
 -- Mahatma Gandhi*

+> *"Before you embark on a journey of revenge, dig two graves."
+-- Confucius*

 > *"The greatest revenge is success."
 -- Frank Sinatra*

-> *"Before you embark on a journey of revenge, dig two graves."
--- Confucius*

-> *"Today's victims will be tomorrow's oppressors."
+> *"Today’s victims will be tomorrow’s oppressors."
 -- Nassim Taleb*